9 Tips for Staying Healthy on a Road Trip

 #4 – Carry Workout Equipment

 I always take a few workout items when I am on my road trips.
 My go-to item is the TRX.
-(The feature photo shows me working out with my TRX while on a road trip in the Blue Ridge Mountains of Virginia.)

 The TRX takes up about the same amount of space as a football and weighs about 1 lb.
 It can be set up pretty much anywhere and is ideal for bodyweight exercises.
 There are literally hundreds of exercises you can do with this one piece of exercise equipment.

 The kettlebell is also a highly versatile tool for road trips.
 You can get a total body workout from using the kettlebell.
 It will take up the same amount of space as a football and can be stored easily.